schemathesis/schemathesis/docs/stateful.rst

 Stateful testing
 ================

 By default, Schemathesis generates random data for all endpoints in your schema.
-With Schemathesis's `stateful testing` Schemathesis CLI will try to reuse data from requests that were sent and responses received for generating requests to other endpoints.
+With Schemathesis's ``stateful testing`` Schemathesis will try to reuse data from requests that were sent and responses received for generating requests to other endpoints.

 Open API Links